manganganath/distributed_anti-flocking/README.md

 # Video

-This short video illustrates anti-flocking and obstacle avoidance functions of 5 agents.
+This short video illustrates anti-flocking and obstacle avoidance functions of 5 α-agents (mobile sensor nodes).
 More details can be found in the above paper.

 [![Watch the video](Screenshot.png)](https://www.youtube.com/watch?v=mm9QK8Q2gjM)